trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

 Options:

 * `--reset`: Run all migrations from the beginning, instead of running from the last completed migration.
-* `-f <number>`: Run contracts from a specific migration.
+* `--f <number>`: Run contracts from a specific migration.
+The number refers to the prefix of the migration file.
+* `--to <number>`: Run contracts to a specific migration.
 The number refers to the prefix of the migration file.
 * `--network <name>`: Specify the network to use, saving artifacts specific to that network.
 Network name must exist in the configuration.
 * `--compile-all`: Compile all contracts instead of intelligently choosing which contracts need to be compiled.
 * `--verbose-rpc`: Log communication between Truffle and the Ethereum client.